hl7ch/ch-core/pages/_includes/intro.md

+# Swiss Core Implementation Guide

 ## Introduction
 This implementation guide is provided to support the use of FHIR<sup>&reg;&copy;</sup> in a Swiss context.

 This document is a working specification that is expected to be implemented and tested by FHIR<sup>&reg;&copy;</sup> system producers to enable feedback to improve the content of this guide.

 ## Scope